noah-kuo/noah-kuo/README.md

 ### Hi there 👋

+- My name is Noah, and I'm a software engineer.
+My interests are in software development, software-defined networking, and machine learning.
+You can contact me on [LinkedIn](https://www.linkedin.com/in/noahkuo/).

 <!--
 **noah-kuo/noah-kuo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.